jitendra3109/Resume/README.md

 # Resume
-My Resume -Created Latex.
+My Resume -Created in Latex.
-It is very classical Format.
+ * It is very classical and well format.
+ * It is also follow IEEE format.